Tinujay/MovieReview-Full-Stack/README.md

 Image Credits:
     The images used in this project are sourced from Unsplash, a website offering free high-resolution photos.

+Unfinished Functionality:
+    - implement a login/sign in page
+    - add a search bar
+    - display flash messages for user feedback
+    - display confirmation to the user when you want to delete
+    - edit review comments
+    - insert movie api

 How to Use the Application:
     - Clone the repository
     - Install dependencies using npm install